 But while the cross-channel train journey is almost becoming commonplace for me, the trip to Bruges was my mom’s first Eurostar trip, reminding me of all the must-knows for a first-time user:

-Book in Advance
+Book the Eurostar in Advance

 One of the benefits of the Eurostar over flying is that you don’t have to be there so far in advance.
 But don’t let that fool you into thinking you can hop on last minute like a normal train.
-There’s still ticket gates to get through and security lines, just like the airport, albeit much quicker to get through.
+There are still ticket gates to get through and security lines, just like the airport, albeit much quicker to get through.
 I’d suggest getting there with an hour to spare.

 This is especially important for bringing back lots of French wine/Belgium beer I’ve found!
 And unlike flying with a budget airline, there’s no charges for larger bags and no weight restrictions, you just need to be able to actually lift it yourself.

-There’s three classes you can book: Standard, Standard Premier and First Class.
-I’ve been both Standard and First Class (put there in a work trip) and apart from the fact you get a meal and some wine (you are allowed to bring your own in any class), it didn’t feel much different.
+There are three classes you can book: Standard, Standard Premier and First Class.
+I’ve been both Standard and First Class (put there on a work trip).
+Apart from the fact you get a meal and some wine (you are allowed to bring your own in any class), it didn’t feel much different.

 The Eurostar currently goes to three destinations: Paris, Brussels, and now Amsterdam.
 When you fly somewhere in Europe, especially for the weekend, it’s likely you’re going to pick somewhere with a well-connected airport and stay there.
-If not, it is often a struggle to get from airport to the train station to venture out.
+If not, it is often a struggle to get from airport to the main train station to venture out.
 With the Eurostar, you’re right there.
 You can hop on a train to somewhere like Bruges, which is not well connected by flights, in under 15 minutes.
 You have the freedom to explore and discover new places.

 Choosing a more eco-friendly method of travel by Eurostar